Andras-T/Efficient-rendering-of-SPH-based-fluid-simulations/README.md

 ## Overview

 This project is a fluid simulation implemented in C++ 17 using the Vulkan API.
 The SPH (Smoothed Particle Hydrodynamics) method is used to simulate the fluid, and a bounding box is created to contain the fluid particles.
-The particles are represented as spheres.
+The particles are represented as spheres for now.

 ## Methodology